Grief & Growing Through Difficult Times

 By: David Lechnyr, LCSW

 It takes an enormous amount of energy to remain stuck in chronic grief, resentment or sadness.
 Often, we try to resist these genuine emotions by keeping a stiff upper lip or a cheerful demeanor when we’re really seething inside.
-This is especially true during the times of the year when subconscious beliefs or difficult emotions surface, such as the anniversary of a death, loss, tragedy, or divorce.
 It can be made worse by worries we have ‘pushed back’ in our mind, old traumas and unresolved past issues.
 However, the present journey of grief can offer us lessons we can grow from.

 What we Resist… Persists